CallumHoughton18/Mushroom-Classification/README.md

 ## General Setup - Virtual Environment

 A virtual environment should be used to work on the project, in the `src` folder of the project.
 Once the virtual environment is setup a `paths.pth` should be added to the virtual environments `site-packages` folder.
 This should just contain the absolute path to the `src` folder for the project.
-This allows the virtual environment to use treat the `src` folder as the 'root' of the python implementation of the project.
+This allows the virtual environment to treat the `src` folder as the 'root' of the python implementation of the project.

 ## mushroom_classifier Module Setup and Description